-Exploration project management is a core business service provided by SolstenXP.
+Exploration project management is a core service provided by SolstenXP.
 We have worked with numerous clients to develop and execute exploration projects with a particular emphasis on remote Arctic and offshore operations.
 Our multidisciplinary team of professionals has the experience and capability to manage and execute all phases of exploration operations.
 Depending on specific client needs, we can provide the following suite of services as a comprehensive program, or individual services as required to supplement an operator's team.

 - Permitting and regulatory coordination